Ade2002/C-lang/README.md

 this is a function that allows and scans the user input.

-# format specifiers %d / %c / %lf
+# format specifiers %d / %c/ %s / %lf

 this are placeholder for variables in C, when using the scanf() function, each for integers, single character, strings and decimals respectively.